telerik/blazor-docs/common-features/icons.md

 You can use the built-in font icons directly with HTML tags, without the `<TelerikFontIcon>` component.
 Such direct HTML usage may provide more flexibility, but if you don't really need it, we recommend using `FontIcon` objects and the `<TelerikFontIcon>` component instead.

-To use the icons directly, refer to [List of all Telerik Icons](https://www.telerik.com/design-system/docs/foundation/iconography/icon-list/) and obtain the desired CSS class.
+To use the icons directly, refer to <a href="https://www.telerik.com/design-system/docs/foundation/iconography/icon-list/" target="_blank">List of all Telerik Icons</a> and obtain the desired CSS class.
 The `<TelerikFontIcon>` component simply drops the `k-i-` CSS class prefix to make it easier for you.

 >caption Use Telerik font icons with plain HTML